mlresearch/v204/_posts/2023-08-17-angelopoulos23a.md

   taking its predictions at face value\r gives no guarantee that the user-facing output is\r reliable.
 Building from a pre-trained ranking model,\r we show how to return a set of items that is\r rigorously guaranteed to contain mostly good\r items.
-Our procedure endows any ranking model with\r rigorous \fnite-sample control of the false\r discovery rate (FDR), regardless of the (unknown)\r data distribution.
+Our procedure endows any ranking model with\r rigorous finite-sample control of the false\r discovery rate (FDR), regardless of the (unknown)\r data distribution.
 Moreover, our calibration\r algorithm enables the easy and principled\r integration of multiple objectives in recommender\r systems.
-As an example, we show how to optimize for\r recommendation diversity subject to a user-speci\fed\r level of FDR control, circumventing the need to\r specify ad hoc weights of a diversity loss against\r an accuracy loss.
+As an example, we show how to optimize for\r recommendation diversity subject to a user-specified\r level of FDR control, circumventing the need to\r specify ad hoc weights of a diversity loss against\r an accuracy loss.
   Throughout, we focus on the\r problem of learning to rank a set of possible\r recommendations, evaluating our methods on the\r Yahoo!
 Learning to Rank and MSMarco datasets."